Carmichael Mentoring Programme

 The mentoring period typically involves 6-8 sessions over a 7-9 month period with approximately 2 hours per session.
 The programme is completely free for successful applicants.
 The programme is only available to those working in the nonprofit sector.

-The program will accept applications in Spring 2022.
+The program will open for new applications in the autumn.
 Please complete a Mentee-Application-Form and return it to email@example.com

 Common themes that feature on the programme include: